Skip to content

 Right after install, the CLI runs in Trial mode without any Whop login.
 Run the following command only after you purchase a paid plan (Lifetime / Annual / Monthly):

 Run this in PowerShell (no administrator rights required).
-It extracts the bundled binary set (forge.dist\) into %LOCALAPPDATA%\Programs\alpha-forge\ and adds the sibling forge.cmd launcher to your User PATH.
+It extracts the bundled binary set (forge.dist\) into %LOCALAPPDATA%\Programs\alpha-forge\, generates the sibling alpha-forge.cmd launcher, and automatically registers that directory in your User PATH.

 irm https://alforge-labs.github.io/install.ps1 | iex